resources

 Search Ads ROI: Brand vs Non-Brand Benchmarks

-Search Brand and Search Non-Brand represent the two largest spend categories in our dataset — $87M and $95M respectively — and both consistently outperform every other Google campaign type at the median.
-This is not surprising.
+Search Brand and Search Non-Brand represent the two largest spend categories in our dataset — $87M and $95M respectively.
 Search captures demand that already exists.
 You are not creating intent; you are intercepting it.

 What is worth noting is that:

-3. Search Brand ROI reflects defensive value — the higher incremental ROI is driven primarily by revenue that would otherwise be captured by competitors bidding on your brand keyword.
+Search Brand ROI reflects defensive value — the 4.14x median is driven primarily by revenue that would otherwise be captured by competitors bidding on your brand keyword.

-4. In 95% of cases, investing in Search Brand campaigns in competitive markets yields between 4.82x and 9.32x incremental ROI — but total spend is capped by brand search volume.
+In 95% of cases, investing in Search Brand campaigns in competitive markets yields between 1.95x and 7.78x incremental ROI — but total spend is capped by brand search volume and ROI in this activity depends strictly by how much your competitors are bidding on your brand keywords.

-Performance Max Benchmarks: Consistent at 4.64x, Not Exceptional
+Performance Max Benchmarks: Consistent at 4.64x, low risk

 Performance Max is Google's most aggressively pushed campaign format of the last three years.
 It automates creative, bidding, audience, and placement across all Google inventory.
 It is marketed as the future of performance advertising.